dariosn85/ts-jest-mocker/README.md

 ts-jest-mocker is not an alternative to Jest and does not provide an alternative API.
 It is utility which main purpose is to add additional capability on top of Jest to simplify writing mocks and keep all the benefits of typing.

+While using ts-jest-mocker you don't need to use any custom calls to reset mock or anything.
+You call for example `jest.resetAllMocks()` as you usually do.

 ## Why to use ts-jest-mocker?